 In Iquitos, outpost of Amazon, human desperation trumped by the sweetness of fruit

 And yet, the selva is salvation.
-If you can buy a child or a jaguar’s tooth or any quantity of endangered turtle meat at the Belen market, you can also buy an astonishing array of fruit that you have never seen before, each more bold and exquisite than the last.
+If you can buy a jaguar’s tooth or any quantity of non-sustainable turtle meat at the Belen market, you can also buy an astonishing array of fruit that you have never seen before, each more bold and exquisite than the last.
 So, as a little prayer for the soul of Iquitos, here’s a gallery of native fruit, only a few of which you can even find in other parts of Peru.
 Finds like aguaje, huito, tumbo and copoazú, or shimbillo, the ice cream of the jungle.
 It was not a high-tech fruit-studio I set up in an Iquitos apartment—just my camera, a table, and a few pieces of printer paper, but the fruit know how to express themselves.